Downtime definition

 Downtime means a period of time during which production system processing for the IBM SaaS has stopped and Client’s users are unable to use all aspects of the IBM SaaS for which they have permissions.
 Downtime does not include the period of time when the IBM SaaS is not available because of:

-Downtime is the total accumulated Deployment Minutes, across all Profiles deployed by Customer in a given Azure subscription, during which the Profile is unavailable.
-A minute is considered unavailable for a given Profile if all continual DNS queries for the DNS name specified in the Profile that are made throughout the minute do not result in a Valid DNS Response within two seconds.
+Downtime is the total accumulated Deployment Minutes, across all Queues and Topics deployed by Customer in a given Azure subscription, during which the Queue or Topic is unavailable.
+A minute is considered unavailable for a given Queue or Topic if all continuous attempts to send or receive Messages or perform other operations on the Queue or Topic throughout the minute either return an Error Code or do not result in a Success Code within five minutes.

 Downtime is the total accumulated minutes during a billing month for a given Azure subscription during which the Dedicated Circuit is unavailable.
 A minute is considered unavailable for a given Dedicated Circuit if all attempts by Customer within the minute to establish IP-level connectivity to the Virtual Network Gateway associated with the Virtual Network fail for longer than thirty seconds.